varabyte/kobweb/frontend/compose-html-ext/src/jsMain/kotlin/com/varabyte/kobweb/compose/css/CONTRIBUTING.md

 multiple times is invalid.)

 Because this pattern is so common, we've developed a standard for it.
-You should use a sealed class, expose a subclass named `Repeatable`, and provide a `list` companion object method which takes vararg parameters.
+You should use a sealed class, expose a subclass named `Listable`, and provide a `list` companion object method which takes vararg parameters.

 #### Example